WhitakerLab/whitakerlab.github.io/_posts/blog/2018-10-09-Founders-Day-Speech.md

 The first version of my talk was approximately 4 hours long.
 I had so many things to say to the students.

-I wanted to talk about the fact that by going to an girls school I was protected from (percieved) misogyny until I was 29 years old.
+I wanted to talk about the fact that by going to an all girls school I was protected from (perceived) misogyny until I was 29 years old.
 (When it did happen it was so stereotypical it was laughable - I said something in a meeting and a man re-stated it 5 minutes later to great appreciation from the rest of the group.
 It was the first, but not the last, time this happened.)